Types of treatment for liver cancer

 After giving the chemotherapy drug, the doctor injects tiny plastic beads or a gelatin sponge.
 These block the blood vessels to the area of the liver containing the cancer cells.
 This reduces the supply of oxygen and food to the cancer, and may make it shrink.
 This may help to control the cancer and reduce symptoms, but it generally cannot cure hepatocellular cancer (HCC).
 This treatment can cause side effects such as pain, sickness, and a raised temperature for several days after the treatment.
-Rarely, chemoembolisation can cause damage to the liver which may result in liver damage.
+Rarely, chemoembolisation can cause damage to the liver which may result in liver failure.
 So if you have moderate or severe liver cirrhosis you are unlikely to have this treatment.

-Chemoembolisation can be used alone or in combination with other treatments such as surgery or radiofrequency ablation.
-There is more about chemoembolisation in this section.
+Doctors may use chemoembolisation alone or in combination with other treatments, such as surgery or radiofrequency ablation.
+There is more information about chemoembolisation in this section.

 Radioembolisation is a new treatment that is being used in a number of UK hospitals.
 It is similar to chemoembolisation, but instead of chemotherapy it uses radiation.
 Millions of tiny beads (sometimes called microspheres) are fed into the hepatic artery, the main blood vessel which supplies the liver.
 These beads block the supply of blood to the cancer.
 They contain a radioactive substance called yttrium-90, so they also work by sending out radiation.
 This helps to kill off the cancer cells.
 This treatment may also be called selective internal radiation therapy (SIRT).

 Doctors generally use radioembolisation to help with the symptoms of liver cancer, rather than to cure it.
 It can also be used to treat cancer that has spread to the liver (liver metastases).
 There is information about SIRT for bowel cancer that has spread to the liver in our question and answer section.